 Speaking of work, making a “goals for the day” list, whether it be a mental list or on paper, can really help you awaken your creativity, as you will start seeing what goals keep arising and what goals are done and dealt with.
 With just a simple goals list, you will start noticing various opportunities you couldn’t before, as you did not have a clear vision of all of your goals for the day.
 Try this out by setting 10 top goals and trying your best to complete those first throughout your day!

 “I just blast music on my way to work and sing my heart out during my morning commute!
-This helps me relax and get my head in the game”, said Adriana, one of Empire’s receptionist and customer service expert in Fort Lauderdale!
+This helps me relax and get my head in the game”, said Adriana, one of Empire’s receptionist and customer service experts in Fort Lauderdale!
 Adriana is definitely right!
 Listening to music during your commute can influence your mood, stress level, and performance.
 According to the Journal Of Applied Social Psychology, listening to music limits driver stress.

 4. The “20 + 20 + 20 Formula“